yas-sim/openvino-model-server-wrapper/README.md

 This project also includes the instruction to setup OpenVINO model server to support multiple models.

 Also, the project provides an automation Python script to generate OVMS model repository in a single line of command.
-Users can generate a model repository for OVMS by just  preparing a directry which containts multiple OpenVINO IR models, and running the script.
+Users can generate a model repository for OVMS by just  preparing a directory which contains multiple OpenVINO IR models, and running the script.

 ## Sample code
 ```python